sharkdp/bat/CONTRIBUTING.md

 subsections (Features, Bugfixes, …).
 Please add your entry to the subsection that best describes your change.

-Entries follow this format:
+Entries must follow this format:
 ```
 - Short description of what has been changed, see #123 (@user)
 ```
-Here, `#123` is the number of the original issue and/or your pull request.
-Please replace `@user` by your GitHub username.
+Please replace `#123` with the number of your pull request (not issue) and `@user` by your GitHub username.

 ## Development